Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-erc20.md

 Hylé transactions are settled in two steps, following [pipelined proving principles](../general-doc/pipelined-proving.md).

 1. **Publishing your blob**: publish the blob of the final state.
-2. **Posting proof of your blob**: publish proof of the state transition.
+2. **Posting proof of your blob**: publish proof of the final state.

 ### Publishing blobs